Weak Lefschetz property of PL-spheres

 The $g$-theorem gives a complete characterisation of integral vectors arising as the $f$-vectors of polytopal spheres.
 It is therefore natural to ask whether the $g$-theorem extends to all sphere triangulations.
-This question has been regarded as the main open problem in the theory of face enumeration (see Problem $1$ in \cite{Sta00}): \begin{conj}[$g$-conjecture] The $g$-theorem holds for all simplicial spheres, or even for all rational homology spheres. \end{conj} We will show in Corollary \ref{cor:g-theorem} that Conjecture \ref{conj:g-con} is valid for PL homology spheres. \begin{thm} Let $\Delta$ be a $(d-1)$-dimensional PL-manifold having the same rational homology as $S^{d-1}$.
-Then $\Delta$ satisfies the $g$-conjecture. \end{thm} The Dehn-Sommerville relations (condition (a) in Theorem \ref{thm:g-theorem}) hold for any rational homology sphere \cite{Kle64}, so to prove Theorem \ref{thm:g-theorem}, we only need to verify conditions (b) and (c), which are actually a consequence of the following algebraic result. \begin{thm}[Theorem \ref{thm:WLP of pl sphere}] Every PL-sphere has the weak Lefschetz property (see Definition \ref{def:WLP}). \end{thm}
+This question has been regarded as one of the main open problems in the theory of face enumeration: \begin{conj}[$g$-conjecture] The $g$-theorem holds for all simplicial spheres, or even for all rational homology spheres. \end{conj}

+In a very recent preprint \cite{A18}, Adiprasito announced a proof of this conjecture on its highest level of generality.
+More recently, Papadakis and Petrotou \cite{PP20} announced another proof of this conjecture by showing that simplicial spheres have the weak Lefschetz property (see Definition \ref{def:WLP}) in characteristic $2$.
+In this paper, we focus on the PL-sphere case, and give a simpler proof of Papadakis-Petrotou result in this case.
+The following theorem is the main result of this paper. \begin{thm} Every PL-sphere has the weak Lefschetz property over any infinite field of characteristic $2$ or $0$. \end{thm}

+We remark that the statement for characteristic $0$ is implied by the statement for characteristic $2$.
+This follows from a general result in \cite[Lemma 2.7]{CN2011}.

+The proof is elementary and essentially self-contained.
+Following McMullen's proof of the Hard Lefschetz theorem for simplicial polytopes, the main idea of the proof of Theorem \ref{thm:wlp thm} is to show that the weak Lefschetz property is preserved by bistellar move operations on PL-spheres.
+For even dimensional spheres, this is known for all bistellar moves except the middle dimensional bistellar move (see the survey article by Swartz \cite{S09}), which is the case we solve in Section \ref{sec:bistellar}.